rahogaboom/bld/README.md

 Objective C/Objective C++/Assembler target(executable or library(static or shared)) and,
 unlike 'make', uses SHA1 signatures(no dates) for building software and GNU cpp for automatic header file dependency checking.
 The operation of bld depends entirely on the construction of the Bld(bld specification) and Bld.gv(bld global values) files.
-See the bld.README file.
-There are no cmd line arguments and no environment variables.
+There are no cmd line arguments.
 Complex multi-target projects are built with the use of:

     Bld.<project>         - Bld files and target bld output files directory bld.<project>         - project source directory